BBVA/Tarkin/README.md

     $ sudo apt-get install python3 python3-pip

+In OS X you can install Python using [Brew](https://brew.sh) like this:

+    $ brew install python3

-For other Linux flavors, OS X and Windows, packages are available at
+For other Linux flavors and Windows, packages are available at

 [http://www.python.org/getit/](http://www.python.org/getit/)